Skin and Bones

 Oil and oil stick on canvas, 32 x 64 inches.

 My artwork is an exploration of identity.
-I interweave memories, personal history, and observations to create visual dialogs and expressions of everyday life.
+I interweave memories, personal history, and observations to create visual expressions of everyday life.
 I often use ordinary objects and familiar materials and place them in a personal and transformative context.
 I approach my subject matter seriously, yet with a wink and a light heart.

 I am looking beyond the skin of appearance to delve into the bones of our shared humanity.
 My perspectives on identity encompass thoughts on the search for unity and ideas regarding the mutable nature of identity itself.
 I feel we are an amalgam of our personal and collective experiences and that we metaphorically sew, tape, and mend our layers and fragments of experience together to define ourselves and to make meaning of what we see.
 The work is my response to daily life, serendipitous connections, and the poetry of everyday things.